n8n-io/test-workflows/README.md

 ## Docker config

 Copy `dot-env.example` to `.env` and add the encryption key there.
-Then you can run the tests with:
+Also make sure the n8n repository is checked out at `../n8n`.
+Then you can run the tests
+with:

 ```